Deployment Models

 BYOC (Bring Your Own Cloud)

-LaserData manages the deployment, but the infrastructure runs in your AWS account.
-BYOC is currently available for AWS only.
+LaserData manages the deployment, but the infrastructure runs in your cloud account.
+BYOC is available for AWS and GCP.

-- Data stays in your account - all nodes, storage, and network are in your AWS environment.
+- Data stays in your account - all nodes, storage, and network are in your cloud environment.
 Data never leaves your infrastructure

-- You control the cloud bill - resources run under your AWS account
+- You control the cloud bill - resources run under your cloud account

 - Same management experience - Console, monitoring, upgrades, and task orchestration work identically to Managed

-- IAM role-based access - LaserData assumes a scoped IAM role in your account for provisioning only
+- Scoped access only - LaserData assumes a scoped IAM role (AWS) or impersonates a service account (GCP) for provisioning only

-- No Kubernetes required - runs on plain EC2 instances
+- No Kubernetes required - runs on plain compute instances

 See the BYOC Setup Guide for step-by-step instructions.